EMoE: Training-Free Expert Disagreement for Uncertainty-Aware Text-to-Image Diffusion: Background

 \subsection{Diffusion Models}

-In the context of supervised learning, consider a tuple $\left(x, y\right)$, where $x\in\mathbb{R}^{512\times512\times3}$ and $y$ is the prompt associated with the image.
+Let $x\in\mathbb{R}^{512\times512\times3}$ denote an image and $y$ its associated prompt.
 The objective is to estimate the conditional distribution $p(x|y)$.
-However, due to its high-dimensional and multi-modal nature, some diffusion models operate in a latent space learned by an autoencoder \citep{rombach2022high}.
-The autoencoder consists of an encoder $\mathcal{E}$, which maps images to their latent representation, and a decoder $\mathcal{D}$, which reconstructs images.
+Due to the high-dimensional and multi-modal nature of image generation, many diffusion models operate in a lower-dimensional latent space learned by an autoencoder \citep{rombach2022high}.
+The autoencoder consists of an encoder $\mathcal{E}$, which maps images to latent representations, and a decoder $\mathcal{D}$, which maps latent representations back to image space.
+Thus, after encoding $x$ into $z_0=\mathcal{E}(x)$, the diffusion model estimates a latent conditional generation process, while $\mathcal{D}$ reconstructs the final image from the generated latent representation.

 Diffusion models use a two-phase approach, consisting of a forward and a reverse process, to generate realistic images.
 In the forward phase, an initial image $x$ is encoded to $z_0$ and then gradually corrupted by adding Gaussian noise over $T$ steps, resulting in a sequence of noisy latent states $z_1, z_2, \ldots, z_T$.
 This process can be expressed as: